GWeindel/hmp/README.md

 ### Simulating data

-In the following code block we simulate 30 trials from four known sources.
-All these four sources are defined by a localization, an activation amplitude and a distribution (here gamma with shape and scale parameters) for the onsets of the bumps on each trial.
-The simulation functions are based on this [MNE tutorial ](https://mne.tools/stable/auto_examples/simulation/simulated_raw_data_using_subject_anatomy.html).
+In the following code block we simulate 30 trials from four known sources, this is not code you would need for your own analysis except if you want to simulate and test properties of HsM models.
+All these four sources are defined by a localization, an activation amplitude and a distribution (here gamma wuth shape and scale parameters) for the onsets of the bumps on each trial.
+The simulation functions are based on the [MNE tutorial ](https://mne.tools/stable/auto_examples/simulation/simulated_raw_data_using_subject_anatomy.html).